Manik747/React-proj/README.md

  * Functionality & Features
  * Application is able to take expressions of interest and submit data to a mailer and a database
  * Dashboard is available to view expressions of interest

+### Functionality & Features
+The landing page makes use of videos, quotes, statistics and buttons that are highlighted .
+This is to draw potential host in and have them submit a expression of interest.

+Application is able to take expressions of interest and submit data to a mailer and a database.
+User who submitted the form is sent a confirmation email and wgbs is sent and email with the data submitted.

+Dashboard is available to view expressions of interest ,dashboard displays cards with each eoi printed out on them.
+Only the hosts name, organisation and date of the eoi is displayed on the cards.
+There is also a view button on each card that takes the eoi id  and sends  it through the router to the next section of dashboard which is the dashboard view.
+There is also a filter option to filter what eoi’s are displayed if they are either shortlisted or not.

+Dashboard view is where the eoi’s data is fetched from the db and displayed to admin.
+There is a checklist along side the information that is there to check off if potential host meet wbgs criteria.
+Eois can be updated - shortlisted  and rejected.
+If an eoi is rejected the admin is prompt for a denial reason  which is then sent via email to candidate who submitted eoi explaining there rejection.

 ### Tech.
 Stack
 #### Front-End: